Behaviour

 Consequences don't register when the brain is in crisis.
 The neuroscience of why discipline backfires under overwhelm, and what works instead.

-The problem is that punishment during autistic meltdowns doesn't work, and the neuroscience explains exactly why.
+Punishment during autistic meltdowns doesn't work, and the neuroscience explains exactly why.

 What happens in the brain during overwhelm

-Under acute stress, the prefrontal cortex — responsible for inhibition, flexibility, working memory, and self-control — becomes impaired.
+Under acute stress, the prefrontal cortex, responsible for inhibition, flexibility, working memory, and self-control, becomes impaired.
 The brain shifts from slower "reflective" processing (reasoning, consequence-weighing) to faster "reflexive" responding (survival mode).

 When your child is mid-meltdown, the system that would normally process "if I do this, then that consequence will follow" is not operational.
 You're delivering consequences to a brain that cannot receive them.
 It's like posting a letter to a house that's on fire; the address is right, but nobody's home to read it.

 Autistic children often show amplified emotional responses and difficulties with emotional control.
-Visible behaviours like outbursts and aggression can reflect difficulties managing emotion under stress and are often misread as deliberate or defiant.
+Visible behaviours like outbursts and aggression reflect difficulties managing emotion under stress and are often misread as deliberate or defiant.
 That misreading is the root of the punishment problem.

 The escalation trap